 1.16.
 Coconut Milk

 A 240ml glass of coconut milk contains 600mg of potassium, equivalent to 13% of the recommended daily intake.
-Besides, coconut water is also a good source of magnesium, calcium, sodium and manganese for exercisers.
+Besides, it is also a good source of magnesium, calcium, sodium and manganese for exercisers.

 Coconut milk can be very good at controlling blood pressure.
 In a small study in people with high blood pressure, it improved systolic blood pressure (a higher blood pressure measure) in 71% of participants.